 What is Model-Based Definition?

-Model-based methods is a hot topic with far-reaching benefits.
+Model-based methods are a hot topic with far-reaching benefits.
 Model-based definition (MBD) may have several meanings.
 Products and processes can be defined using model-based methods, thus MBD includes Model-Based Product Definition and Model-Based Process Definition; however, MBD is mainly used to mean Model-Based Product Definition.
 Note, too, that MBD is typically only used if product or process geometry is represented as 3D data.

 MBD is the system and techniques used to define a product as completely as possible using 3D data.
 The main component in MBD is an annotated 3D model that includes 3D geometry, product and manufacturing information (PMI), metadata, and other data elements.
 PMI includes dimensions, tolerances, surface texture symbols, notes, GD&T, welding symbols and other annotations, attributes and data.